python-sdbus/python-sdbus/README.md

 * No Python 2 legacy.
 * Based on fast sd-bus from systemd.
 * Unified client/server interface classes.
 Write interface once!
+* Dbus methods can have keyword and default arguments.

 See the
 [documentation](https://python-sdbus.readthedocs.io/en/latest/index.html)